RMNCLDYO/perplexity-ai-toolkit/README.md

 > An executable version of this example can be found [here](./examples/example_chat.py). (*You must move this file to the root folder before running the program.*)

 ## Search Mode
-Search mode is suitable for generating text and searching the web based on a provided query.
+Search mode is intended for searching online (in real-time) for a single query as perplexity does not support multi-turn conversations with their online models.

 #### Example Usage